Frequently Asked Question (FAQ)

 Who oversees the Fund's operations?

 The joint Board of Trustees is responsible for overseeing the Fund's operations and performance.
-The Fund Director oversees its day-to-day operations.
+The Executive Director oversees its day-to-day operations.

 What does the Fund do with earnings on investments?